MalvinLH/Morse-Code/README.md

 <h1>Morse Code Module</h1>
-This is one of the modules used as Schematics NLC 2023 Quarter Final's Game.
+This is one of the modules used in the Schematics NLC 2023 Quarter Final game.
 Players need to guess the frequency based on a list of corresponding word and its frequency.
 There will also be a Morse code list for each letter.

 <h4>Morse code list for each letter.
 Note that dot represents short blink and dash represents long blink.</h4>
 <p>A  ・ー・・</p>